 - In a small glass microwavable proof bowl – melt white chocolate according to package directions

-- *I like to place my chocolate in glass bowl, place in microwave for about 1 minute, take out, stir and if needed – pop it into the microwave for 30 more seconds
+- *I like to place my chocolate in glass microwavable bowl, place in the microwave for about 1 minute, take out, stir and if needed – pop it into the microwave for 30 more seconds

 - Set out a piece of wax paper

 - Dip your strawberries, one by one into the chocolate – covering them about halfway up

 - Hold the strawberries up so the excess chocolate drips off